Sustainable Global Ties: ACE Partner Project’s Contribution to Health, Technology, Environment

 RAMR2D

-artisanal gold mining in West Africa.
+In Response to the environmental and social challenges posed by the mining, the Responsible Mining and sustainable Development Network (RAMR2D) has been tackling and promoting sustainable practices.
+In June 2022, The RAMR2D Bootcamp in Niger brought together over 200 stakeholders to dialogue on the impacts of artisanal gold mining in West Africa.
 The boot camp culminated in The Niamey Declaration, which proposed a holistic approach to artisanal and semi-industrial gold mining, innovative solutions within a community of practice, and a regional multistakeholder regulatory framework.

-Furthermore, RAM2RD participated in the 3rd ECOWAS Mining and Petroleum Forum in Niger.
-Here, the network emphasised the integration of the mining and oil industries into the regional value chain to boost economic and social development.
+RAM2RD participation in the 3rd ECOWAS Mining and Petroleum Forum in Niger, the network emphasised the integration of the mining and oil industries into the regional value chain to boost economic and social development.
 This effort was deepened at the DEJ’CRYPTAGE AFD and Partner webinar in 2023, where the network highlighted the importance of research and innovation to reduce environmental impacts and promote sustainable resource management.
 At the AFD-ACE Partner Webinar, the network advocated a cross-disciplinary approach to developing holistic solutions.
 RAMR2D focused on sustainable resource extraction, environmental impact assessment, and community engagement, underscoring the importance of technological advancements, policy reforms, capacity-building, and cultural shifts for sustainable development in Africa.

 RES-EAU